compleng/blog/_posts/2020-09-15-protostar-stack0-writeup.markdown

 ---
 layout: post
-title: Protostar Stack 0 Writeup
+title: Protostar Stack 0 Exploit Writeup
 date: 2020-09-15 11:37:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: protostar-stack-0.png # Add image post (optional)